Lemoncode/node-training/02 Concurrency Model and Event Loop/00 Slow Operation/README.md

 # 00 Slow Operation

-In this sample we are going to .
+In this sample we are going to demonstrate how to get a blocking code.

 Summary steps:

--
+- Adding `slowAdd` method.

 # Steps to build it